External Fiscal Registrars

 {

-// reading data from the username input parameter
+// read data from the input parameter for the user's name

 const string paramName = "UserName";